The Practice of Peace

-In my vocation as an Anglican Priest, I work across church and ‘secular’ worlds.
-A foundational question which has shaped much of my vocation has been how we (followers of Jesus) can take a holistic approach to a living peace.
-I’m interested in how we ‘join the dots’ between head (theology); heart (prayer and reflection); and hands (practices of peace).
+In my vocation as an Anglican Priest and Professional Coach/Facilitator, I work across church and ‘secular’ worlds.
+A foundational question which has shaped much of my vocation has been how we can take a holistic approach to living peacefully.

 The photographs on this web site were taken by Michael Wood at